Ecl1pseR/Mifare-Classic-UID-scanner/README-EN.md

 - This script requires a compatible NFC reader and corresponding drivers installed on your system.
 - Ensure that your system has the necessary permissions to access the NFC reader device.
+- In my case, the NFC reader ACR122U was used